Ro-Cab/AzureHoneypotSentinel/README.md

 ---

 ## 📊 Step 9 - Create a Log Analytics Workspace
-Back in the Azure portal, created Log Analytics Workspace named law-soc-lab, used rg-soc-lab and East US 2 region.
+Back in the Azure portal, created Log Analytics Workspace named LAW-SOC-LAB2, used RG-SOC-LAB2 and East US 2 region.
 This workspace is used to store VM logs for analysis.

 <img width="2514" height="741" alt="image" src="https://github.com/user-attachments/assets/2bca84a3-bae9-485b-96cc-5f5e227ab79d" />